 You write such a policy not for an isolated complaint, but because complaints are piling on top of complaints and customers are beyond “dissatisfied”.
 If you’re introducing a new product or line of business and you have no customers yet…well, what’s the point of having a complaint policy?
 How would you know if it’s appropriate if you’ve never received a complaint?

-If you have a policy that no one knows about, it’s as bad as having no policy.
+If you have a policy that no one knows about, it’s as bad as having no policy at all.
 The last time you wrote and implemented a policy, how did you get the word out to employees?
 How do you notify new employees that the policy exists and how do you train them?
+Writing procedures reduce compliance costs, improve policy communication, and explain how to implement the policy.

 How do you reward compliance?
 How do you penalize noncompliance?
 Is the reward or penalty appropriate to the noncompliance?
 (Or, do you figure on using the “honor system?”)